docuteam/atom/README.md

 You are free to copy, modify, and distribute AtoM with attribution under the terms of the AGPLv3 license.
 See the [LICENSE](LICENSE) file for details.

+## Changes of this fork

+Work is done on the branch `docuteam-patches`.
+This branch is currently based on v2.6.4.

+### How to use
+If you are updating an install, run `php symfony tools:apply-sql-patches` to apply custom SQL patches.

+Otherwise, this can be used as is.

+### Patches
+- Application of https://github.com/artefactual/atom/pull/1569 to v2.6.4 and addition of custom SQL migrations

 ## Installation

 **Production installation**